Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

-To apply Proposition \ref{degn-AL-infty}, we thus need concrete criteria in order to decide when the moduli problems $\P \times [\Gamma_0(m)]_R$ are normal near infinity.

-\prop[struct-gamma0m-smooth]{Let $\P$ be a finite representable moduli problem over $\Ell_R$, where $R$ is a Noetherian ring (without any extra assumptions).
-Let $m_0,m_1 \geq 1$ be coprime integers such that $m_0$ is square-free and $m_1 \in R^{\times}$, with $m=m_0m_1$.
-Let $U \subset \mathbb{A}^1_R$ be an open subset such that its complement $Z$ is finite over $\Sp{R}$ and $\P_{|U}$ is \'etale over $U$.
-Then: \begin{itemize}[noitemsep,label=$-$] \item $\MPp{\P,[\Gamma_0(m)]_R]} \rar \Sp{R}$ is Cohen--Macaulay of relative dimension one with geometrically reduced fibres at every point of $j^{-1}(U)$, and smooth at every point of $j^{-1}(U)$ which is not supersingular in residue characteristic $p \mid m_0$. \item Assume furthermore that $R$ is regular excellent Noetherian of generic characteristic zero.
-Then $\P \times [\Gamma_0(m)]_R$ is smooth at infinity, the same statement as above holds for its compactified moduli scheme, and $\CMPp{\P,[\Gamma_0(m)]_R} \rar \CMP$ is finite locally free of constant rank. \item If furthermore $R'$ is any regular excellent Noetherian $R$-algebra, the conclusions of the previous point hold after replacing $(R,\P)$ with $(R',\P_{R'})$. \end{itemize}}
+\prop[struct-gamma0m-smooth]{Let $\P$ be a finite representable moduli problem over $R$, where $R$ is a Noetherian ring (without any extra assumptions).
+Let $m_0,m_1 \geq 1$ be coprime integers such that $m_0$ is square-free and $m_1$ is invertible in $R$.
+Let $m=m_0m_1$ and $Z \subset \bA^1_R$ be a closed subscheme finite over $R$ such that $\P$ is \'etale over $\Ell_R$ above $U := \bA^1_R \backslash Z$.
+Then: \begin{itemize}[noitemsep,label=$-$] \item The morphism $f: j^{-1}(U) \subset \MPp{\P,[\Gamma_0(m)]_R]} \rar \Sp{R}$ is flat, and its fibres are Cohen--Macaulay, pure one-dimensional and geometrically reduced.
+Moreover, $f$ is smooth of relative dimension one, except at supersingular points in residue characteristic $p \mid m_0$. \item Assume furthermore that $R$ is a regular excellent domain of characteristic zero.
+Then $\P \times [\Gamma_0(m)]_R$ is smooth at infinity and $\CMPp{\P,[\Gamma_0(m)]_R} \rar \CMP$ is finite locally free. \item If furthermore $R'$ is a $R$-algebra which is a regular excellent ring, the conclusions of the previous point hold after replacing $(R,\P)$ with $(R',\P_{R'})$. \end{itemize}}

 \demo{The last point follows from the second one using Proposition \ref{smooth-at-infinity-base-change}.
-We start with the first point: until said otherwise, we do not concern ourselves with questions of compactification.
+We start with the first point.